j6turner/recipe_box/README.md

 ##Tests

-tests for ruby methods can be run using the RSpec gem
+Tests for Ruby methods can be run using the RSpec gem.

 `gem install rspec`
 `rspec`